MihaiHMO/OpenROAD_vsd_7nm_contest/README.md

 - Timing ( Target -> worst negative slack = O)
 - Power  ( Lower the better)
 - Design Area ( Lower the better )

+The metrics can be analyed from the reports/logs folders or interactivly in the GUI.

 ### Reporting and understanding the timing results